Health-RI/data-spaces-archimate/README.md

 - [Data Mesh Architecture](https://www.datamesh-architecture.com/)
 - [Guidelines from the TEHDAS2 joint action](https://tehdas.eu)

+## HTML Report

+The report for the ArchiMate model can be viewed [here](https://health-ri.github.io/data-spaces-archimate/)

 ## Contributing

 We use [Archi v5.7.0 or later](https://www.archimatetool.com/download/) in combination with [coArchi2](https://www.archimatetool.com/plugins/) for collaborative work on the archimate model, following the [Archimate Next](https://github.com/Health-RI/data-spaces-archimate/blob/main/s250_1-archimate-next-specification.pdf) specification.